metabase/metabase/docs/questions/sharing/exporting-results.md

 ## Exporting data via a public link

-You can also create a [public link](../sharing/public-links.md) that people can use to download data in a specific format.
+You can also create a [public link](../sharing/public-links.md#public-link-to-export-question-results-in-csv-xlsx-json) that people can use to download data in a specific format, as well as [raw, unformatted question results](public-links.md#exporting-unformatted-question-results).

 ## Exporting question data via alerts